Over 30 Years of Value Insights from Martin J. Whitman

 Marty was the portfolio manager for the Third Avenue Value Fund for the next 22 years and wrote some of the industry’s most lauded shareholder letters.
 He continued to write the Chairman’s Letter after his retirement as Portfolio Manager of the Fund in 2012.
 Since that time, Marty has managed his family’s money in the Whitman High Conviction Fund, a private investment Fund that adheres to the strict value discipline outlined in this book.

-MARTIN J. WHITMAN is Founder and Chairman of Third Avenue Management LLC.
+MARTIN J. WHITMAN is the Founder of Third Avenue Management LLC.
 He was portfolio manager of the Third Avenue Value Fund for over twenty years and has written extensively on value investing and security analysis.
 Mr. Whitman taught courses in value investing for over thirty years at both Syracuse University and Yale University.
 Syracuse University’s Whitman School of Management is named in his honor.